concoctions/BlackBlox/README.md

    + The generated pages will be under `docs/_build/html`

 3. Building a (new) release and publishing it to PyPI:
+   1. Register as a contributor (first time only)
       1. Make an account on `https://pypi.org`.
 Ask (optional) for invitation to become project contributor on PyPI.
       2. Add API token on the "account settings" page of PyPI (global scope for now)
       3. Register the API token to be the one used by Poetry: `poetry config pypi-token.pypi "<your_api_token>"`
-   4. Do the actual contribution to the project 🙂
+   2. Do the actual contribution to the project 🙂
+   3. Test on local machine
+      1. Run `poetry install` to create a clean environment with needed depedencies
+      2. Run `poetry shell` to enter a virtual environment from the top level of the project folder
+      3. Test whatever you want to test within the virtual environment
+         1. running `blackblox --config scenarios-examples/demo/demo.yaml` is a good place to start
+         2. as is `python3 scenarios-examples/demo/demo.py`
-   5. Run `poetry update` to get possible dependecy updates, and commit the updated `poetry.lock` file
+   4. Run `poetry update` to get possible dependecy updates, and commit the updated `poetry.lock` file (optional)
-   6. Increment the package's version number in `pyproject.toml`
+   5. Increment the package's version number in `pyproject.toml`
-   7. Build the package (wheel and source): `poetry build`.
+   6. Build the package (wheel and source): `poetry build`.
 The built artifacts will be placed in the `dist` folder
-   8. Publish to PyPI: `poetry publish`
+   7. Publish to PyPI: `poetry publish`

 # What is blackblox.py?